 Time to Talk Day - 6 February 2020

 Mental health problems affect one in four of us, yet too many people are made to feel isolated, ashamed and worthless because of this.
-Time to Talk Day encourages everyone to talk about mental health – to talk, to listen, to change lives.
+Time to Talk Day encourages everyone to be more open about mental health – to talk, to listen, to change lives.

 Eating Disorders Awareness Week is an international awareness event, fighting the myths and misunderstandings that surround eating disorders.